The Rise and Fall

 Funding: Knut and Alice Wallenberg Foundation (Wallenberg Academy Fellowship)

 The Past, Present and Future of Neotropical Biodiversity

-The American tropics – the Neotropics – comprise more species than any other region on Earth, including thousands of species used as crops, medicines and crafts.
+The American tropics – the Neotropics – contain more species than any other region on Earth, including thousands of species used as crops, medicines and crafts.
 Understanding the evolution of this biodiversity and predicting the effects of climate and habitat changes on species losses constitute a major scientific challenge.
-In this project we are 1) Estimating the rates of historical migration, speciation and extinction among and within all major Neotropical biomes and regions; 2) Testing competing hypotheses of speciation for the two main centres of Neotropical biodiversity: the tropical Andes and Amazonia.
+In this project we are: i) estimating the rates of historical migration, speciation and extinction among and within all major Neotropical biomes and regions; and ii) testing competing hypotheses of speciation for the two main centres of Neotropical biodiversity: the tropical Andes and Amazonia.
 To achieve these goals we are developing novel bioinformatic pipelines that may greatly improve our use of biological databases.
 We are analysing DNA sequences, species occurrences and biotic traits for tens of thousands of plant and animal species.

 Funding: European Research Council, Swedish Research Council

 The objective is to use an iconic historical case to establish the predictive power of phylogenies as a new approach to infer the evolution of biochemical pathways or to select candidate organisms for drug discovery and traditional use.
 We will focus on Cinchona and relatives, which have been used to prevent and treat malaria for hundreds of years.
 Read more here.
 This project is led by Prof. Nina Rønsted (Natural History Museum of Denmark).

 Funding: Carlsberg Foundation, Villum Foundation